Yomguithereal/afscrap/README.md

 ##Workflow
 Afscraper workflow is divided into two/three steps:

-+ 1) Fetch the threads links from a particular forum
+###Fetch the threads links from a particular forum

 The first step is to determine a forum to scrap and get the url of its summary.
 Hence, you can start checking the forum and get back urls corresponding to threads.

 The crawler will
 start from the current date and stop when he has completed a full year.

 You can also limit the
 search to threads having a specified minimum of posts.

 The result will be a json file that you will have to pass to step 2 to begin the real crawl.

 Example: